prplfoundation/prplMesh/CONTRIBUTING.md

 ## Getting involved

-A large part of the conversation takes place directly on github, through issues, pull requests, and comments on commits.
+Part of the conversation takes place directly on gitlab through merge requests, and comments on commits.
+But discussions about the design of features or the approach to bug fixes happens in JIRA.
-Thus, it is advisable to subscribe to (i.e. watch) the issues you are interested in, or the project as a whole.
+Thus, it is advisable to subscribe to (i.e. watch) the JIRA issues you are interested in.

 Daily conversations take place on [Slack](https://prplfoundation.slack.com/).
-You can ask for an invite to anyone currently involved, e.g. by sending a message to an active contributer on github.
+You can ask for an invite to anyone currently involved, e.g. by sending a message to an active contributer on gitlab.

-Some issues are labelled as [good first issue](https://github.com/prplfoundation/prplMesh/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22).
+Some issues are labelled as [good first issue](https://jira.prplfoundation.org/browse/PPM-305?jql=labels %3D good_first_issue).
 Picking one of these to work on as your first contribution is recommended.

 The [prpl Foundation Code of Conduct](https://prplfoundation.org/about/code-of-conduct/) applies to all communication about prplMesh.